-This is my second product review and it’s on my absolute favorite piece of accessory right now: the Gucci belt with double G buckle design.
-I wear it on a daily basis because not only is it stylish but the design is so easy to use that I prefer it over regular belts.
+This product review is on one of my all-time favorite accessories: the Marmont Gucci belt with double G buckle design.
+I wear it frequently not only because it is stylish but the design is so easy to use that I prefer it over regular belts.

-I will go into just a brief product review, as I can tell you now that I in love with it and would not change a thing!
-Following the review, I will dive into a detailed explanation of how to measure for a European sized belt because it isn’t all that straight forward as one would think!
-I sure was pretty confused trying to buy an item online with little sizing guidance (and the stores I called were not that helpful, either).
+I will go into just a brief product review followed by a detailed explanation of how to measure for a Gucci belt because it isn’t all that straight forward as one would think!
+I sure was pretty confused trying to buy it online with little sizing guidance (and the stores I called were not that helpful, either).

 Design and Functionality